Slow Decisions · Rework · Wasted Hours · Manager Bottlenecks · Missed Upside

 Organizational Capacity Intelligence License

-An annual license that deploys the full system as ongoing organizational infrastructure: the Zones Framework as shared language, Manager Capacity Certification in annual cohorts, an organizational capacity dashboard, and quarterly executive reviews against the operational capacity cost.
-The license is what this looks like when an organization decides it isn't a project to finish.
+An annual license that deploys the full system as ongoing organizational infrastructure: the Zones Framework as shared language, Manager Capacity Certification in annual cohorts, privacy-protected aggregate operating-demand and outcome reporting, and quarterly executive reviews against agreed operating and cost metrics.
+Individual app activity and zone histories remain private.
+The License is what this looks like when an organization decides it is not a project to finish.

 For your budget conversation